bigtippers/supertip/README.md

 different type of DID.
 The contract lazily maps those DIDs to crypto wallets when users if users choose to deposit or withdraw funds.
 Because both
 Bluesky and Frequency have similar DID functionalities, the path to complete full signature verification is similarly direct.

-We believe that Supertip can help creators build sustainable income streams directly from their most engaged fans that eliminate all middlement, while audiences gain new ways to recognize and reward exceptional content.
-Supertip builds a more connected, creator-friendly web where value flows to those who truly deserve it.
+We believe that Tippin' Dots can help creators build sustainable income streams directly from their most engaged fans that eliminate all middlement, while audiences gain new ways to recognize and reward exceptional content.
+Tippin' Dots builds a more connected, creator-friendly web where value flows to those who truly deserve it.

 ## Demo Video